openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/04-adding-custom-attributes.md

 }
 ```

-To patch the `podset_types.go` file with this changes, run:
+To patch the `podset_types.go` file with these changes, run:

 ```execute
 patch -p0 < $HOME/patches/podset_types.go.diff
 ```

-Alternatively, you can if you want, edit the file manually using `vi` or `nano`.
+Alternatively, you can if you want, edit the file manually using `vi` or `nano` and make the required changes.